Jee-El/reddit-in-valve-games/README.md

 # And Done!

-Now just use the shortcut if you've made one, or run the command by yourself on gitbash or terminal, then open csgo, or your valve game of choice, and enjoy spamming the chat with your jokes!
+Now just use the shortcut if you've made one, or run this command by yourself on gitbash or terminal :

+`bundle exec ruby /home/HOSTNAME/dad-jokes-in-valve-games/main.rb`

+Again, make sure to adjust the path according to where you cloned this repository, and your OS.

+then open csgo, or your valve game of choice, and enjoy sharing the jokes in the chat!

 You can type, in the console, this command to see if the binds have been updated :